Ciao121/reachmyfiles/README.md

 - ⚡ Modern and user-friendly interface
 - 👥 Monitor active downloads and users
 - 🛡️ No data is ever stored on the server, only relayed in encrypted form
+- 🔑 **Password protection for shared folders**: optionally require a password to access the contents of a shared folder, adding an extra layer of privacy and control

 ## How it works